Loading…

 Yaongyi's art style changes noticeably from the early episodes to the later ones; the banner art is representative of the series at its visual peak, which the reading guide's pacing section addresses.

 The series' core subject (appearance anxiety, the gap between performance and self) is specific.
-If that theme does not resonate personally, the romance mechanics will carry the series for most of the run, but chapters 50-80 will feel slower.
-If that theme does resonate, the series has material that most romance manhwa does not attempt.
+If that theme does not resonate personally, the romance mechanics will carry you through most of the run, but that same middle stretch will drag more without it.
+If it does resonate, the series has material that most romance manhwa does not attempt.

 Han Seojun's arc is worth following closely from his first introduction.
 The series gradually reveals context that reframes his early interactions with Jugyeong.
 Readers who pay attention to him from the start find the mid-run payoff and the ending more emotionally complete than readers who treated him as a standard second-lead.